Pell Grants assist undergraduate students with the highest financial need. Grants range from $624 to $6,195 per year.

-- Federal Pell Grant
+Federal Pell Grant

-- Federal Supplemental Educational Opportunity Grant (FSEOG)
+Federal Supplemental Educational Opportunity Grant (FSEOG)

-- Federal Perkins Loans
+Federal Direct Loans

-- Wake Forest Need-Based Grants
+Wake Forest Need-Based Scholarships

-- Wake Forest Endowed Need-Based Scholarships
+Wake Forest Endowed Need-Based Scholarships

-- Wake Forest Student Loans
+Wake Forest Private Education Loans

 Other financial programs

-In addition to need-based aid, there are other financial programs available to assist parents and students in meeting educational expenses:
+In addition to need-based aid, there are other financial programs available to assist parents and students in meeting educational expenses.

-- Federal Parent (PLUS) Loans
+Federal Parent (PLUS) Loans

 A number of major lenders offer student and parent loans to qualified borrowers.
 Families are encouraged to carefully review and consider the terms of any private loans prior to applying.